Roy-wonji/WeaveDI/docs/api/inject.md

 ### 1. Always Use Optionals

-**Guideline**: `@Inject` provides optional resolution to handle missing dependencies gracefully, so always use optional types.
+**Guideline**: `@Injected` provides optional resolution to handle missing dependencies gracefully, so always use optional types.

 **Benefits of Using Optionals**:
 - **Crash Prevention**: Prevents runtime crashes due to missing dependencies